 ‘Transforming the Trent Valley’ proposed landscape Partnership Scheme.

-The Central Rivers Initiative partnership has recently (31 May 2016) submitted a £2-3 million funding application to the Heritage Lottery Fund to undertake a wide range of environmental, cultural and community-led projects within a the Trent valley covering parts of the rivers Trent, Tame and Dove (see map of area here).
+In May 2016 , the Central Rivers Initiative partnership submitted a £2-3 million funding application to the Heritage Lottery Fund to undertake a wide range of environmental, cultural and community-led projects within a the Trent valley covering parts of the rivers Trent, Tame and Dove (see map of area here).

-The application will be assessed by the Heritage Lottery Fund over the next 4 months before it goes to HLF's October 2016 decision meeting, after which we will be informed whether we have been successful.
+The application will be assessed by the Heritage Lottery Fund and a final decision taken at the HLF Trustees' meeting in late October 2016, after which we will be informed whether we have been successful.

 If successful, the ‘Transforming the Trent Valley’ scheme will receive funding for five years to help take forward projects that will involve and benefit the local communities in and adjacent to the river valley, for example:

 * Creating a more robust and attractive landscape for local people and for visiting tourists to enjoy with access to sites of wildlife and cultural interest.